mariaclaudia/EDA_BRFSS/README.md

 * [**Historical questions database**](https://chronicdata.cdc.gov/Behavioral-Risk-Factors/Behavioral-Risk-Factor-Surveillance-System-BRFSS-H/iuq5-y9ct): questions/variable per year

-In the BRSFSS Dataset 2015 the question "On average, how many hours of sleep do you get in a 24-hour period?" was not included.
+Note: In the BRSFSS Dataset 2015 the question "On average, how many hours of sleep do you get in a 24-hour period?" was not included.